PerMalmberg/du-yfs/README.md

 * Fix overshoot when turning
 * Optionally follow waypoints as beizer curves

-* When activating a route, move to the closest point on the path between the closest wp and the next.
-  * Button to set waypoint to closest endpoint
-  * Button to move to closest point

 # Future commands

 * orbit-position - height X -radius Y -point inwards/outwards/front/back